ChondroFiller: Supporting Lasting Joint Health with a Non-Surgical Collagen Injection

 Frequently Asked Questions

 - Painkillers and steroid injections mainly ease symptoms.
-ChondroFiller is a non-surgical collagen injection that may add a protective layer over worn joint surfaces to help cushion the joint and reduce grinding.
-It is not a cure.
+ChondroFiller is a non-surgical, ultrasound-guided collagen injection that may add a protective scaffold over worn joint surfaces to help cushion the joint and reduce grinding.
+It is not a cure, and responses vary between individuals.

 Where to go from here